Tigon-Golf-Carts-LLC/Cart-Battery-Nation/replit.md

 # System Architecture

 ## Frontend Architecture
 The application uses a **React with TypeScript** frontend built with Vite as the build tool.
-The UI framework leverages **shadcn/ui** components with **Tailwind CSS** for styling, implementing a modern design system with custom color schemes for the EV Battery Direct brand.
+The UI framework leverages **shadcn/ui** components with **Tailwind CSS** for styling, implementing a modern design system with custom color schemes for the Cart Battery Nation brand.
 The application follows a **single-page application (SPA)** pattern using Wouter for client-side routing.

 Key architectural decisions:
 - **Component-based architecture** with reusable UI components in the `/components` directory